 The Board of Directors met six times during the last fiscal year.
-Other than Mr. Haghighat, each Board member attended 75% or more of the aggregate number of meetings of the Board and of the committees on which he or she served, held during the portion of the last fiscal year for which he or she was a director or committee member.
-As required under applicable Nasdaq listing standards, in fiscal 2017, the Company's independent directors met three times in regularly scheduled executive sessions at which only independent directors were present.
+Each Board member attended 75% or more of the aggregate number of meetings of the Board and of the committees on which he or she served, held during the portion of the last fiscal year for which he or she was a director or committee member.
+As required under applicable Nasdaq listing standards, in fiscal 2018, the Company's independent directors met four times in regularly scheduled executive sessions at which only independent directors were present.
 Ms. O'Brien, as our lead independent director, presided over the executive sessions.
 The Company does not have a formal policy requiring the members of our Board of Directors to attend its annual meetings of stockholders, although directors are encouraged to attend annual meetings.
-Three of the Company's then current directors attended its 2017 annual meeting of stockholders.
+Three of the Company's then current directors attended its 2018 annual meeting of stockholders.